b19kiit/boardinfinity_backend_rishav/TIMELINE.md

 - Prepared Prototype of `server.js` and `manifest.json`

-- intialised the project with npm, installed the required npm Packages to the Project Directory
+- Initialized the project with npm, installed the required npm Packages to the Project Directory

-- tested API server's end points on my local computer
+- Tested API server's end points on my local computer

 ### After Noon